zcash/zips/zip-XXXX.rst

 Obligations
 ~~~~~~~~~~~

-ECC, Zfnd and Major Grant recipients (during and leading to their award period)
+ECC, ZF and Major Grant recipients (during and leading to their award period)
 shall all accept the following obligations:

 Ongoing public reporting requirements: